replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/06-completing-the-install/assignment.md

 ![Slackernews Admin Console with "Ready" Status](../assets/slackernews-admin-console-ready.png)

-While you're connected to the Admin Console, noticed some of it's other
+While you're connected to the Admin Console, notice some of it's other
 capabilities:

-* It automatically checks for updates to the application, which include potential updates to the embedded Kubernetes cluster.
+* You can manage the cluster nodes using the "Cluster Management" tab.
 * You can use the "Troubleshoot" tab to collect and analyze support bundles defined as part of the application.
 * You can reconfigure the application using the "Config" tab.
-* Disaster recovery capabilities are available from the home page and can be further configured in the "Disaster Recovery" tab.

 Each of these is beyond the scope of the current lab, but feel free to poke around at them before you move on.